suchandanreddy/sdwan-apis/webhooks/webhook.md

 -    Provide the webhook server URL, username and password for webhook. ( Note : If webhook server doesn't have authentication configured, please provide dummy username and password )
 -    Webhook URL can be http;// or https://

-P.S Please provide the dummy email address as place holder for Email notifications and then click Add.
+Note: provide the dummy email address as place holder for Email notifications and then click Add.

-Below is an example screenshot, Here we are enabling webhook notifications for Critical and medium alarms related to *"interface-admin-state-change"* and *"interface-state-change"*
+Below is an example screenshot, Here we are enabling webhook notifications for Critical and Medium alarms related to *"interface-admin-state-change"* and *"interface-state-change"*

 ![webhook](webhook_create_4.png)